dotcms-community/com.dotcms.userproxy/README.md

 # dotCMS User Proxy Plugin

-A dotCMS OSGI plugin that provides user proxy authentication and authorization capabilities.
-This plugin allows you to configure user tokens and map them to specific HTTP methods and URL patterns, enabling seamless user authentication for API requests without requiring explicit login credentials.
+A dotCMS OSGI plugin that provides user proxy authentication for API requests without requiring explicit login credentials.
+This plugin allows you to set a user token and map it to specific HTTP methods and URL patterns to allow access without having to pass user credientials.

 ## Overview